Lab 7: Mazes - A* Search

 Once these methods are implemented, the testAdd1() and testAdd2() test cases should pass.

-Once this method is implemented the six testLowestInFamily tests should all pass.
+Once these two methods are implemented the six testSmallestChild tests should all pass.

 Step 6 - remove

 Elements can be removed from the heap through a filtering process similar to adding to a heap.
-First, perform the emptyCheck, which will throw an exception if there are no elements to be removed.
-Then, swap the first and last elements.
+First, swap the first and last elements.
 Next, remove the last element, and save its value to be returned at the end of the method.
 The swap could cause a violation of the Heap property that all parents must be smaller than their children.
 If the element is greater than only one of its children, swap these two elements.
 If the element is greater than both of its children, swap the smaller of the two children with the element, so that we don’t break the Heap property any further.
 Finally, when a swap was made, repeatedly check the subsequent descendants to guarantee that the Heap property is always preserved.

 Once this method is implemented, the testRemove() test case should pass.